caljoseph/personal-site/content/projects/photochrom-ai.md

 - **Reproducibility**: Modular configs, logging, and tracking make iteration easier
 - **History**: Honestly, a lot about lithographic printing and early photographic methods

-This project isn’t production-ready, but it’s been a perfect blend of deep learning, historical curiosity, and technical challenge.
-Plus, now I can generate photochrom-style images automatically, which still feels a little magical.
+This project isn’t production-ready, but it’s been an interesting technical challenge.